 Since the saliva that leaks from corners of the mouth isn’t absorbed back into the body, your loved one can quickly become dehydrated.
 Help ensure that your loved one stays gets enough water by making him or her drink regularly throughout the day.
 While your loved one may enjoy the occasional cup of fruit juice, encourage him or her to stick with water as sugar and sugary drinks can lead to increased saliva production.

-When the symptoms of Parkinson’s make even small tasks like swallowing and managing saliva production difficult for your loved one, a live-in caregiver in Tampa can help.
+When the symptoms of Parkinson’s make even small tasks like swallowing and managing saliva production difficult for your loved one, a live-in caregiver in Clearwater can help.
 At Home Care Assistance, our professionally trained caregivers can provide physical assistance and around-the-clock monitoring to ensure that your loved one can safely navigate the home and complete daily activities, like personal grooming, bathing, and dressing.
 Learn more about how Parkinson’s care from Home Care Assistance can benefit your elderly loved one by calling a Care Manager at 727-330-7862 and setting up a complimentary in-home consultation.